How many job openings are there in the ?

 Updates published monthly

-About 7.4 million, as of June 2025.
-The number of job openings increased by 25,000 from June 2024.
+About 7.2 million, as of August 2025.
+The number of job openings decreased by 422,000 from August 2024.
 A “job opening” is defined as a position open on the last business day of the month.
 To be considered “open,” a job must meet three conditions: (1) There’s work available for the position; (2) The job could start within 30 days; and (3) The employer is actively recruiting.

 The number of job openings is one measure of employer demand for workers and is a commonly referred-to economic indicator.
 An increase in the number of job openings often indicates the economy is growing, while a decline may indicate slowed growth.

 Monthly job openings trended upwards from a low of 2.2 million in July 2009, the end of the Great Recession, through a peak of 7.6 million in November 2018.
 In February 2020, one month before the declaration of the COVID-19 pandemic, there were 7.0 million job openings, which fell to 4.6 million in April.
 Job openings bounced back, hitting a record high of 12.1 million in March 2022 before again trending downwards.
-As of June 2025, job openings are up 0.3% from the month prior.
+As of August 2025, job openings are down 5.5% from the year prior.

 The job openings rate is another way to consider this data.
 It tells us what percentage of all jobs, filled and unfilled, were open during a given time period.
 This allows for better comparisons across time, industries, and places by adjusting for differences in the size of the working population.